 African World Festival in Detroit

-To learn more about the 30th anniversary edition 2012 African World Festival in Detroit, click to the Metro Parent listing.
+For more about the African World Festival at the Charles H. Wright Museum of African American History in Detroit, visit the Metro Parent Calendar listing.